enke-dev/lint/README.md

 ### Using Typescript

-If you intend to use Typescript for your config file, you just have to install `typescript` and `jiti`.
+If you intend to use Typescript for your config file, you just have to install `typescript`, `typescript-eslint` and `jiti`.

 Your config file can then be renamed to `eslint.config.ts` and look like this at minimum: